 Program Review: Non-terminal master’s and PhD programs and tuition waiver analysis

 - Formed task force to begin assessment of non-terminal master’s and PhD programs and provide recommendations on next steps.

 - Collected data on enrollments, graduations, applications, acceptances, matriculations and time to degree.

 - Collected peer institution data on research expenditures.

 - Launched analysis of graduate programs tuition waiver usage across the Morgantown campus, including both the main campus and HSC; collected data on all tuition waiver types across all on-campus and online doctoral, professional and master’s degree programs.

 - Assessed peer practices regarding tuition waiver usage.

 - Shared non-terminal master’s and PhD program review data with main campus deans.
-Data for HSC deans is forthcoming.

 - Shared tuition waiver analysis data with main campus deans.
-Data for HSC deans is forthcoming.

 View Past Timeline